gitter-badger/node-mysql-wrapper/README.md

 They are 4 types of method queries, the find/findById/findAll (select), save (insert or update), remove, and safeRemove(deletes only by primary key).
 All values you pass there are auto-escaped to protect the database from sql injections.

-If you don't pass a callback inside method  it returns a promise.
-Which you can use later.
+If you don't pass a callback inside a  method  it returns a promise, EXCEPT find and findAll which you  can: call .then(results) (pseudo function) and .promise() (or .execute()) in order to get the promise, which you can use later.

 Column keys are auto converted to object properties, this means that user_id column on database table will be available as userId, same for table names too.